benevolent-games/tact/README.md

 ### 🛞 plug in some devices
 - **let's plug in the keyboard/mouse player**
     ```ts
-    hub.plug(
-      new tact.GroupDevice(
-        new tact.KeyboardDevice(),
-        new tact.PointerDevice(),
-        new tact.VpadDevice(),
-      )
-    )
+    hub.plug(new tact.PrimaryDevice())
     ```
-    - the hub requires a single device to represent a player, thus we can use a `GroupDevice` to combine multple devices into one
+    - the hub requires a single device to represent a player, so you can use a `GroupDevice` to combine multple devices into one
 - **wire up gamepad auto connect/disconnect**
     ```ts
     tact.autoGamepads(hub.plug)
     ```

-### 🛞 it's gaming time
+### 🛞 now we're gaming
 - **do your polling, interrogate those actions**
     ```ts
     const [p1, p2, p3, p4] = hub.poll()